-Psychologist admits $1.5 million in Medicaid fraud
+Alabama psychologist admits $1.5 million Medicaid fraud

 BIRMINGHAM, Ala.
-(AP) - Prosecutors say a Birmingham psychologist has admitted to billing Medicaid for $1.5 million in counseling services that were never provided.
+(AP) - A Birmingham psychologist has admitted to trying to defraud Medicaid by billing for counseling services that were never provided, state and federal prosecutors announced Thursday.

-The Alabama attorney general’s office and federal prosecutors said Thursday that Sharon Waltz billed the Alabama Medicaid Agency for counseling services to at-risk youth that her company did not actually perform.

-They said Waltz has agreed to plead guilty to conspiracy to defraud Medicaid of at least $1.5 million.
-Waltz also agreed to pay restitution to Medicaid in the amount of $1.5 million.
+Sharon Waltz has agreed to plead guilty to conspiracy to defraud Medicaid of at least $1.5 million, Alabama Attorney General Steve Marshall and U.S. Attorney Jay E. Town announced.
+Waltz also agreed to pay restitution to Medicaid in the amount of $1.5 million, they said.

+Waltz billed the Alabama Medicaid Agency for counseling services to at-risk youth that her company did not actually perform, according to a prosecution filing in federal court.

+“The greed of this defendant deprived mental health care to many at-risk young people in Alabama, with the focus on profit rather than the efficacy of care,” Town said in a statement.

-The agency started the investigation after an audit showed that Waltz’s billings had jumped from $99,000 to more than $2.2 million over two years.
+The state Medicaid Agency started the investigation after an audit showed that Waltz’s billings jumped from $99,000 to more than $2.2 million over two years.

-Alabama Attorney General Marshall said in a statement that it was, “a callous abuse of this trust and a fraud of staggering proportions.”
+Alabama Attorney General Marshall said in a statement that it was “a callous abuse of this trust and a fraud of staggering proportions.”

+Court filings did not indicate if Waltz has an attorney.
+A federal judge has scheduled an arraignment for next week.

 Sign up for Daily Newsletters